scrapy/scrapy/docs/topics/selectors.rst

 of having to call it manually.
 This is because of two reasons which, in order of relevance, are:

-1. removing namespaces requires to iterate and modify all nodes in the document, which is a reasonably expensive operation to performs for all documents crawled by Scrapy
+1. Removing namespaces requires to iterate and modify all nodes in the document, which is a reasonably expensive operation to performs for all documents crawled by Scrapy

-2. there could be some cases where using namespaces is actually required, in case some element names clash between namespaces.
+2. There could be some cases where using namespaces is actually required, in case some element names clash between namespaces.
 These cases are very rare though.